 - Follow them on Twitter and LinkedIn, and like them on Facebook if possible

 - Take time to read and comment on their blog posts

 - Share their content on your social profiles (when to do so would make sense — remember, you are striving for authentic interactions with these people)

 - Demonstrate a genuine interest in who they are and what they have to say

 While the ultimate goal is to put their influence to work for you, there has to be some give and take.
 Work on building a foundation of mutual respect.

-Create influencer content & get feedback
+Create influencer content and get feedback